-With the National Summer Library Book theme being 'Dig into Reading', I wanted to feature some of the great posts that would pair nicely with garden books for your summer reading list.
+With the National Summer Library Book theme being 'Dig into Reading', I wanted to feature some of the great posts linked up to our Discover & Explore 'Gardening with Kids '.

-For gardening, they matched The Curious Garden with creating their own watering cans.
-I just love this art project because it really allows kids to get creative and excited about taking care of the plants!
+For gardening, they matched The Curious Garden with this fun craft of creating your own watering cans.
+Small Metal Watering Cans are easy to find at craft stores or on Amazon.
+I just love this art project because it really allows kids to get creative and excited about taking care of their plants!

 Little Wonders' Days created a wonderful Sensory Garden for kids by planting some wonderful herbs!